-PHAR 4112 Introduction to Patient Care (4 Cr.)
+PHAR 4113 Integrated Pharmacotherapy: Introduction to the Pharmacists' Patient Care Process (1 Cr.)

-This Professional Year 1 course is the first in the integrated pharmacotherapy course series and provides the foundation for subsequent courses in the series.
-Themes of this course will include introduction to patient care concepts, health and wellness, disease prevention and screenings, principles of self-care with emphasis on musculoskeletal pain and dermatology. (prerequisites: BIOL 4101, PHAR 1102, PHRC 4101, PHSC 4101 with a C- or better; corequisites: BIOL 4100 and PHPR 4112) (restrictions: Professional Year 1 status)
+This Professional Year 1 course is the first in the integrated pharmacotherapy course series and establishes foundational concepts for subsequent courses in the series.
+The focus of this course will be an understanding of the Pharmacists' Patient Care Process. (prerequisites: BIOL 4101, PHRC 4101 and PHSC 4101 with a C- or better; corequisites: PHPR4112) (restrictions: Professional Year 1 status)